2020 Wisconsin Supreme Court election: Background

-While Prosser had been re-elected to a second ten-year term in 2011, with that term expiring in 2021, the vacancy created by his resignation resulted in the election for a new full term in the seat being advanced to 2020.
-The Constitution of Wisconsin stipulates that early elections to full terms can be triggered by a vacancy.
-The constitution stipulates that it is impermissible for more than one seat to be up for election in the same year.
-Elections must be moved moved to an earlier year after a vacancy, but only if there is a more immediate year without a scheduled contest.
-All supreme court elections are held during the spring elections in early April.
-Since there were was no supreme court election scheduled in 2020, but there were elections scheduled in 2016, 2017, 2018, and 2019, the vacancy moved the election to the next possible date, 2020.
-This allowed Prosser's successor to serve as justice for four years before they would be up for election.
+Incumbent David Prosser Jr. was re-elected to a second ten-year term in 2011, with that term expiring in 2021.
+Prosser resigned from the court on July 31, 2016, and Daniel Kelly was appointed by Governor Scott Walker on August 1.
+The Constitution of Wisconsin stipulates that early elections to full terms can be triggered by a resignation, but that it is impermissible for more than one seat to be up for election in the same year.
+Since there were elections scheduled between 2016–2019, the resignation moved the election to the next possible date, 2020.

+After Governor Tony Evers defeated then-incumbent Governor Scott Walker in 2018, the Republican-controlled Legislature proposed a bill moving the 2020 presidential primary to February instead of being held on the same day as the spring general election in April.
+Republicans feared the increased turnout of the 2020 Democratic presidential primary, would negatively effect incumbent Justice Daniel Kelly.
+The proposed bill ultimately died in committee.